zhouwt612/zhouwt612/README.md

 Hi, my name is Zhou, Wentao (周文涛).
-Currently, I am pursuing a Ph.D. degree at Korea University in Seoul, South Korea.
-I was a visiting researcher at Khalifa University in Abu Dhabi, UAE.
-My research area is wireless communications and large language models.
-My research interest includes physical-layer wireless communications, statistical signal processing, and LLM.
+I am currently a Senior Staff Engineer at Huawei Singapore Research Center, specializing in short-range communications.
+I earned my Ph.D. in Electrical Engineering from Korea University.

 <!--
 **zhouwt612/zhouwt612** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.